celenityy/adguard-dns-settings/README.md

 `||statcounter.com^$important`

-Note that I maintain a variety of comprehensive blocklists [here](https://codeberg.org/celenity/BadBlock/).
+Note that I maintain a variety of comprehensive blocklists [here](https://badblock.celenity.dev).
 Sadly you won't be able to add them to AdGuard DNS, but you may skim through them and manually block whatever you wish to.

-I also maintain a comprehensive whitelist [here](https://codeberg.org/celenity/BadBlock/raw/branch/main/whitelist.txt).
-Sadly you won't be able to add it to AdGuard DNS, but you may skim through it and manually allow whatever you wish to.
+I also maintain a comprehensive whitelist [here](https://badblock.celenity.dev/abp/whitelist.txt).
+Sadly you won't be able to directly add it to AdGuard DNS, but you may skim through it and copy & paste or manually allow whatever you wish to.

 # Access settings